How to contribute to GRASS GIS development

 - Join the community and connect with other developers in the Discourse forum.

-- Consider to participate in the annual community sprints to get hands-on experience: Code Sprints.
+- Participate in the annual community sprints to collaborate with other developers and get hands-on experience: Code Sprints.
 Newcomers are very welcome!

 Tutorials and guides